How to ensure Chain of Custody for email and archive migrations

 CoC is about traceability and being able to demonstrate that the source hasn’t been tampered with.
 It’s evidence that the wood you buy from your timber merchant comes from certified forests, or that drug trial specimens haven’t been contaminated and mixed up with others.
 Items in transit are locked down at every stage, with auditable records that will stand up to legal scrutiny.

 More specifically, in our field, CoC is a “process used to maintain and document the chronological history of the handling, including the transfer of ownership, of any arbitrary digital file from its creation to a final state version” (US National Digital Stewardship Alliance).
 CoC tracks the movement of evidence through its collection, safeguarding, and analysis lifecycle by documenting each person who handled it, the date/time it was collected or transferred, and the purpose for the transfer.
 With email migrations, CoC records are vital for legal defense once your old source has been decommissioned.

 When you move email records, you need to be able to account for every single message that was stored in your source system and what’s happened to each one at every step of migration.
 If the message is not contained in the target destination, you need to be able to explain why not, and what happened to that message.
 CoC records are most likely to be required retrospectively, so there’s only one chance to get them right.
 That’s a good reason to use specialist tools to manage your migration project, rather than relying on manual methods.

 CoC is an absolute ‘must have’ in any email or archive migration project.
 Your vendor should be able to show you the kinds of CoC records and reports generated by their products during the process.
+If you are currently undergoing a migration project, please learn more about our email archive migration tool.
 Here’s how we go about it at Quadrotech.